 - This measure is a component of the Use of All Evidence-Based Perioperative Medications domain within the composite measure, 0696 STS CABG Composite Score, that is publicly reported on the STS website.
 The developer confirmed that the calculated performance score for this measure is not publicly reported. - Though the individual measure does not meet NQF's must-pass Use criterion, most of the Committee concluded that publicly reporting the measure within a composite is acceptable.

 Committee members agreed public reporting is a good concept but should not be required to maintain endorsement.
-Members of the Committee were also concerned of the potential effect on organizations like STS and other specialty societies if multiple measures were not re-endorsed.
+Members of the Committee were also concerned of the potential effect on organizations like STS and other specialty societies if multiple measures were not reendorsed.
 Members also expressed concern that not endorsing the measure would cause harm to the public and that there are so few existing meaningful measures and that STS should not be held to a "perfect" standard.

-- This measure is related to: - 0114 Risk-Adjusted Postoperative Renal Failure - o 0115 Risk-Adjusted Surgical Re-exploration - 0119 Risk-Adjusted Operative Mortality for CABG - o 0129 Risk-Adjusted Postoperative Prolonged Intubation (Ventilation) - 0130 Risk-Adjusted Deep Sternal Wound Infection - o 0131 Risk-Adjusted Stroke/Cerebrovascular Accident - o 0696 CABG Composite Score - During the post comment call on May 8, 2019 the Committee will discuss related and/or competing measures.
+- This measure is related to: - 0114 Risk-Adjusted Postoperative Renal Failure - 0115 Risk-Adjusted Surgical Re-exploration - o 0119 Risk-Adjusted Operative Mortality for CABG - 0129 Risk-Adjusted Postoperative Prolonged Intubation (Ventilation) - o 0130 Risk-Adjusted Deep Sternal Wound Infection - o 0131 Risk-Adjusted Stroke/Cerebrovascular Accident - 0696 CABG Composite Score - The Committee agreed the related measures add value that outweigh any concern regarding interpretability or burden of data collection.